terrygreen0606/GraphQL_Startup_with_React/README.md

 This project mainly deals with how to use graphql with mernstack projects.

 This is only a project to show the basics of graphql.

+It's just a boilerplate for React and Graphql.